lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 009.md

 # Notes:
 ## 8 Marpenoth
-The Renons are a famers
+The Renons are a farmers family, alongside the river.
+Tarou is the assistant for the family, and helps them out on the land.
+They can take care of themselves if needed,
 # Loot: